 Should you tell your children about the affair?
-To tell or not to tell is a good question, but before you decide — make sure that your decision to tell, or not tell, is guided by the best interests of your kids.
-Most experts agree that young children under eight years old do not need not know.
-All children need to feel safe and loved, and your young kids do not need to be involved in adult disagreement.
+To tell or not to tell is a good question, but before you decide — make sure that your decision is guided by the best interests of your kids.
+Most experts agree that young children under eight years old do not need to know.
+All children need to feel safe and loved, and your younger kids do not need to be involved in an adult issue.
 What about telling older kids about the affair?
 In counseling we can talk about older children in your family, and what individual circumstances might be at play in your family.
 As a guiding rule, I strongly urge you – when possible – to keep your kids out of what may become a triangle.
-You may need to work hard, and hold back from telling, to make sure that your child does not need to take sides in your dispute.
+You may need to work hard and hold back from telling to make sure that your child does not need to take sides in your dispute.
 Even teenagers and older children should, in many cases, be kept out of the details.

 Don’t put your children in a position where they have to choose

 When the blame for the divorce is placed squarely on you or your spouse for having an affair, your kids are being asked to blame the guilty parent.
 Your kids should be able to love both parents.
 When your children know about the affair, are you setting them up for a loyalty conflict?

 Questions to ask before deciding to tell your children about the affair

 - Ask yourself why do you need them to know?
 Is it rooted in blame?

 - Are they really old enough to understand the reason for the affair?
 Adults themselves may not understand.

 - Will this be liberating for the children or frightening that Mom or Dad is not trustworthy?

 - Will this become a warning about their own future relationships?